songminyue/hello-world/README.md

 ## Overview
 Based on the OpenStack Networking ML2 plugin which provides an extensible architecture that supports multiple independent drivers to be used to configure different network devices from different vendors, Networking-afc Neutron Plugin offers infrastructure services for Asterfusion’s  switches and configure the underlying physical network with cooperation of Asteris Fabric SDN Controller (AFC for short).
 Networking-afc Neutron Plugin can efficiently implement distributed Overlay  network  and offload Layer 2 and layer 3 vxlan network functions such as packaging or unpackaging the vxlan tunnel of Overlay onto physical switches.
 It helps to allow VM traffic for North-South & East-West while to improve the forwarding performance and reliability of cloud networks and reduce the CPU overhead consumed by computing nodes on the network.

 Note.
 As a unified visual platform of SDN controller, AFC monitors and manages business maintenance in hardware devices through network topology.
-In addition, it can rapidly deploy or uninstall the networking-afc plugin facing Asterfusion programmable switches to meet business requirements of overlay network and frees up the capability of the Asterfusion basic network.
+In addition, it can rapidly deploy or uninstall the networking-afc plugin facing Asterfusion programmable switches to meet business requirements of overlay network and to free up the capability of the Asterfusion basic network.
 AFC uses standard network protocols to manage network resources and docks with the  computing resources through the standardized southbound interface to realizes the collaboration between computing and network resources.
 It can not only undertake the work of business presentation/collaboration independently, but also supports the ability to connect with the cloud platform like openstack through the open capability of The Northbound Restful interface.

 <!--
     ### Architectural